-Cache-Content-Duplication for Instruction Caches
+3 Cache-Content-Duplication for Instruction Caches

-CCD occurs when there is a miss in a cache and the content of the missed block is already in the cache but under a different tag.
-High level programming practices, low level assembly conventions and compiler transformations can lead to identical code sequences in different parts of an executable.
-Depending on run-time program behavior and the policies/methods used to detect duplication, such redundancy may result in CCD.
+CCD occurs when there is a miss in a cache and the entire content of the missed block is already in the cache in another block with a different tag.
 This section discusses key issues that can influence the CCD frequency in instruction caches.
 The discussion is concerned with the following types of instruction caches:

 - (i) regular instruction cache, - (ii) a basic-block cache [6], where blocks are divided on the boundaries of control flow instructions and identified by their starting address.
 A basic-block is a sequence of instructions where only the first instruction is an entry and only the last instruction is an exit.
 Consequently, all instructions in a basic-block get executed as long as we enter the block.
 The cache block, in a basic-block cache, contains either an entire basic-block or a partial basic-block when it is larger than a cache block.
-A basic-block cache is used in the block-based trace cache proposed in [6], and - (iii) a trace cache [21] with the following trace termination criteria: (a) the maximum number of instruction has been reached, (b) the maximum number of basic blocks has been reached, (c) the last instruction is an indirect jump or a system call, and (d) a basic block, other than the first in the trace, that is larger than the remaining space in the trace.
+A basic-block cache is used in the block-based trace cache proposed in [6], and - (iii) a trace cache [23] with the following trace termination criteria: (a) the maximum number of instruction has been reached, (b) the maximum number of basic blocks has been reached, (c) the last instruction is an indirect jump or a system call, and (d) a basic block, other than the first in the trace, that is larger than the remaining space in the trace.
 A trace is identified with a 33-bit value.
 The 28 most significant bits of the trace-id correspond to the address of the first instruction in the trace.
 The five least significant bits of the trace-id represent the direction of three conditional branches and the number of basic blocks in the trace.
 This report considered traces with a maximum of eight instructions.
-When the last instruction of the trace is a conditional branch then the direction of the branch is not recorded in the trace-id [21].
-This prevents trace duplication with the same starting program counter and the same content, but with different direction of the last branch.
+When the last instruction of the trace is a conditional branch then the direction of the branch is not recorded in the trace-id.
+This prevents trace duplication with the same starting program counter and the same content, but with different direction of the last branch [23].